 Also, this only holds for a task I can complete in a day or two.
 If we're laying a foundation then we should probably know where the soil is going and clear it as we go.

 If you were to go into somebody's garden and there were tens of posts still with a pile of soil next to each.
 You'd be tempted to either help them clear up or sit them down and ask them why they hadn't.
-Either way it would be obvious it was wrong and unfinished as it was.
+Either way it would be clear it was wrong and unfinished as it was.

 Can you stretch the metaphor too far?

 Easily :) but I'll try not to.
-It is common to use physical engineering, building, and DIY metaphors for software but they often fall down because the link between one block of code and another is nowhere near as viscerally obvious as the link between a hole in the ground and a pile of soil.
+It is common to use physical engineering, building, and DIY metaphors for software but they often fall down because the link between one block of code and another is nowhere near as viscerally clear as the link between a hole in the ground and a pile of soil.

 This is where naming, patterns, conventions, context, and physical position can be used to communicate to the future developer.
 And where jumping in to version control history can let you see what other files changed when this file was created or amended into its present confusing state.